 "The Rosalind Franklin Institute's high throughput facility will allow us to maximise the value of the new chemistry that is being developed at Leeds and elsewhere.
 It will enable us to accelerate the discovery of chemical probes and drugs, for example by investigating multiple compound series in parallel."

-For more information on the University’s partnership with the Rosalind Franklin Institute, please email us on email@example.com
+For more information on the University’s partnership with the Rosalind Franklin Institute, please email the Rosalind Franklin Institute team at email@example.com